On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Results

+The choice of perturbation method exerts its strongest influence where expected: on the spread of the ensemble at short lead times, when initial-condition uncertainty has not yet been overwhelmed by the model's error growth, but it has comparatively little leverage on the accuracy of the ensemble mean (RMSE) or the overall probabilistic skill (CRPS), both of which governed almost entirely by the model choice.
+The case of $Z500$ spread, where the interaction term dominates, suggests that some perturbation--model combinations behave non-additively, which can be explained by the fact that HCBV and HENS use the forecast model itself to generate the perturbed states, and $Z500$ is our seeding variable.
+The decay of the perturbation share with lead time is also consistent with a growing role of model-driven error at longer lead times.

-For both case studies and global evaluations, the results reveal a consistent pattern: flow-dependent perturbations, particularly the HENS method, most effectively enhance ensemble realism and probabilistic skill among deterministic AIWP models.
-Overall, ensemble skill (ROCSS, CRPS) declines with forecast lead time, reflecting the inherent limits of predictability and the growing influence of model-driven uncertainty.
-HENS perturbations yield broader, better-calibrated spreads and tail distributions closer to ERA5, compared to Gaussian or HCBV, narrowing the performance gap with ENS and AIFSENS, though not closing it.
-FuXi and GraphCast respond to perturbations and retain competitive deterministic accuracy up to 3–5 days, while SFNO remains under-dispersive and insensitive to perturbations for precipitation.
-AIWP models perform substantially better for temperature extremes (coherent, large-scale events) than for precipitation extremes, which depend on small-scale convective processes poorly represented in their training data.
-Globally, CRPS and RMSE metrics confirm that perturbation-based ensembles can emulate aspects of probabilistic behavior, but still lack the spatial variability and multiscale energy structure of NWP ensembles.
-Overall, while HENS moves AIWP deterministic models toward meaningful ensemble forecasting, performance mismatches persist.
+For both case studies and global evaluations, the results reveal a consistent pattern: any of the perturbations studied seem to improve the probabilistic skill among deterministic AIWP models, with simpler methods (Gaussian and Perlin) appearing to have a slight edge.
+Overall, ensemble skill (ROCSS, CRPS) declines with forecast lead time, reflecting the inherent limits of predictability and the growing influence of model-driven error.
+AIWP models perform substantially better for temperature extremes (coherent, large-scale events) than for precipitation extremes, which depend on small-scale processes poorly represented in their training data (i.e., ERA5).
+Globally, CRPS and RMSE metrics confirm that perturbation-based ensembles can emulate aspects of probabilistic behavior but still lack the spatial variability and multiscale energy structure of NWP ensembles or native probabilistic models, particularly for precipitation.
+Overall, while these perturbations move AIWP deterministic models toward meaningful ensemble forecasting, performance mismatches persist.